ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 7. Change status from `Ready for Approval` to `Complete`

 Note:
-In case, the responses are not satisifactory or additional information is needed , then the approver send back the question to either reviewer or directly to assignee by changing status from `Ready to Approval` to `Ready for Review` / `Inprogess` to `Todo`.
+In case, the responses are not satisfactory or additional information is needed , then the approver send back the question to either reviewer or directly to assignee by changing status from `Ready to Approval` to `Ready for Review` / `Inprogress` to `Todo`.

 <img src="images/approver-disclosure-question-status.png">